DC, age 7

 She told me, "Little boys don't worry about their figures."

 Growing up in a small South Texas town in the 1970's, there were no gay role models.
 I didn’t even know what being gay was.
 Yet, people at school called me "f*ggot."
 How did they know

 I was gay before I did?

 Did they somehow see my eyes lingering on the guy in the 7-Up commercial that I loved so much?

 Or did they know how happy I was when MTV would play Elton John's "I’m Still Standing" video?

 I didn’t know I was attracted to men, I just thought I was jealous of them.

 It was the only emotion I could link my feelings to.

 Years later, I realized that people who call other people names, are only doing it because of ignorance.
-I can now forgive them for that, and be the bigger person.
+I now forgive them for that, as the bigger person.

 I came out in college.
 Lucky for me, I have amazingly supportive parents.
 When I was trying to tell my mom I was gay, I couldn't get the words out through the tears.
 She finished my sentence for me and hugged me.